-- of hours of training sponsored by WADOC, the Washington State Criminal Justice Training Commission, the Washington State Patrol Investigator Academy, Washington State Tactical Officers Association, and the Walla Walla Police Department.
-My experience includes training and hours worked as a Reserve Police Officer for the Walla Walla Police Department. - 5.
-Since my retirement in May 2021, I have remained involved in the corrections field, researching, analyzing, and providing expert opinions in cases related to confinement in city, county, and state-operated confinement facilities.
-In summary, I have spent much of the past 34 years working with, thinking about, and analyzing the field of adult corrections on topics to include, but not limited to: the use of force, the use of administrative segregation and restrictive housing, prison regulations, correctional operations and the policies required to operate a safe and humane corrections systems / facilities. - 6.
-Specific to my use of force experience, I spent 11 years of my WADOC career with the Special Emergency Response Team (SERT) as a team member and eventually as the leader of an emergency response team.
+- 5. Since my retirement in May 2021, I have remained involved in the corrections field, researching, analyzing, and providing expert opinions in cases related to confinement in city, county, and state-operated confinement facilities.
+In summary, I have spent much of the past 34 years working with, thinking about, and analyzing the field of adult corrections on topics to include, but not limited to: the use of force, the use of administrative segregation and restrictive housing, prison regulations, correctional operations and the policies required to operate a safe and humane corrections systems / facilities. - Specific to my use of force experience, I spent 11 years of my WADOC 6. career with the Special Emergency Response Team (SERT) as a team member and eventually as the leader of an emergency response team.
 The primary mission of the SERT was to provide specialized responses to hostage takings, high-security escorts, and the application of force when required.
 Having received use-of-force training well beyond that of most other corrections staff, SERT members, including myself, were often called to lead and participate in pre-planned uses of force or immediate responses to significant emergencies in progress.
 Much of the training for SERT that I received was oriented toward potentially using lethal force and when it is appropriate and inappropriate to use potentially lethal force against an incarcerated person.
 The cornerstone of the use of possibly deadly force is the requirement that all other reasonable alternatives must be exhausted before using deadly force, time and circumstances permitting.
 As such, SERT also received substantial training on all levels of force, including verbal tactics or de-escalation techniques, defensive tactics (a.k.a. hands on techniques), and less lethal techniques.
-Through these experiences, I

-27 28 have learned that most potential incidents can be and are resolved by properly applying the lowest levels of force, e.g., presence (a.k.a., a show of force) and deescalation techniques.
+Through these experiences, I have learned that most potential incidents can be and are resolved by properly applying the lowest levels of force, e.g., presence (a.k.a., a show of force) and deescalation techniques.

-- Throughout my correctional career as a Sergeant, Lieutenant, Captain, 7.
-Critical Incident Reviewer, Associate Superintendent (Warden), and Superintendent, I have reviewed a substantial number of uses of force incidents to determine policy compliance.
+- 7. Throughout my correctional career as a Sergeant, Lieutenant, Captain, Critical Incident Reviewer, Associate Superintendent (Warden), and Superintendent, I have reviewed a substantial number of uses of force incidents to determine policy compliance.
 These reviews sometimes resulted in retraining and discipline for the involved staff.
 While staff discipline is the least desirable outcome of these situations, it is an essential element of maintaining a professional workforce and the agency's integrity.
 As Assistant Director of Prisons and Director of Prisons, I had responsibility for reviewing and contributing to the use of force policies.
 As Secretary, I was responsible for all agency policies, including policies governing use of force. - 8.
-I have served four years as a Commissioner of the Washington State Criminal Justice Training Commission (2012-2021),4 overseeing curriculum development for basic academies for Law Enforcement and Corrections and certification standards.
+I have served four years as a Commissioner of the Washington State Criminal Justice Training Commission (2012-2021), overseeing curriculum development for basic academies for Law Enforcement and Corrections and certification standards.
 I also spent four years as a member of the Washington State Sentencing Guidelines Commission (2017-2022).
-I am an active member of the Correctional Leaders Association (CLA) and the American Correctional Association (ACA).6 I received the 2020 Tom Clements Award for Innovation from CLA, and
+I am an active member of the Correctional Leaders Association (CLA) and the American Correctional Association (ACA).
+I received the 2020 Tom Clements Award for Innovation from CLA, and